A slowdown in US business formation poses a risk to economy | WTOP

 John Dearie, founder of the Center for American Entrepreneurship, who holds roundtables around the country with small business owners, said he hears frequently about problems for younger companies caused by a shortage of skilled workers, immigration policies that thwart access to talent and difficulties in obtaining bank loans.

-“Declining startup rates,” he said, “amount to nothing less than a national emergency.”
+“Declining startup rates,” Dearie said, “amount to nothing less than a national emergency.”

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.